Whalon Lake

 Whalon Lake was once a quarry and is now a lake open to the public.
-Located in Naperville, Illinois, it offers many activities like fishing, kayaking, walking, and biking.
+Located in Bolingbrook, Illinois, it offers many activities like fishing, kayaking, walking, and biking.
 The lake is currently owned and operated by the Forest Preserve District of Will County.

 Located among wetlands near the DuPage River, the lake covers an area of about 81 acre, has an average depth of 15 ft, and a shoreline length of 1.5 mi.
 The preserve occupies 266 acres.

 History

 This site was surface-mined by Elmhurst-Chicago Stone for sand, gravel and limestone for nearly 50 years.

 The property was purchased in the 1990s by the Forest Preserve District of Will County.
 Following the completion of a site development project, the lake was allowed to fully impound.

 In 2004, plans were made to construct a dog park at Whalon Lake.
 By 2006, the dog park was open to the public; it comprises 8 acre, with 2.5 acre set aside for small dogs.
 At that time the forest preserve, still under construction, was expected to be "one of Will County's biggest gems".

 Whalon Lake used to be a quarry and after being converted to a lake, it has been open to the public since 2008.

 The lake is a part of The Forest Preserve District of Will County which owns and manages land in 70 forest preserves, including 10 designated as Illinois Nature Preserves for their rare natural features.
 The Whalon Lake property was purchased through voter supported referendums.
 Prior to the impoundment of Whalon Lake, three large overflow pipes with which the quarry was fitted were specified to contain valves to prevent the ingress of fish from the nearby DuPage River, although this was never completed.